whitelizard/ds-node-service/README.md

 // The API schema should actually rather be placed in a separate file. const apiSchema = {
   doSomething: {
-    description: 'Description for api-function that does something.'
+    description: 'Description for api-function that does something.',
     args: joi.object().keys({
       name: joi
         .string()